nelstrom/Sencha-Touch-layouts-demo/README.md

 This Git repository includes all of the source code used in creating a tutorial about [layouts in Sencha Touch][tutorial].

+Each of the links below represents a snapshot of the code at a point in the video (timestamps are in brackets).
+You'll find instructions below on how to check out each snapshot from this git repository.

 ## Auto